 The notice also said that Google estimates requiring five wetland mitigation credits and 7,000 stream mitigation credits.

 Through the Virginia Wetland Restoration Trust Fund program, which is coadministered with the U.S. Army Corps of Engineers, the Nature Conservancy and the Virginia DEQ, developers may purchase mitigation credits to offset environmental impacts from their projects.
-The Nature Conservancy then uses those funds for large-scale restoration and preservation projects in areas deemed as high-priority for conservation.
+The Nature Conservancy then uses those funds for large-scale restoration and preservation projects in areas deemed high-priority for conservation.

 The public notice says that the project would include removal of about 120 acres of forested habitat within the range of the Indiana bat, an endangered species.